vincenzo-gulisano/romeo/image/exp_logs_paras.md

 1. change discount factor to 0.99 (0.999 to 0.99)
 2. change target frequency to 20 (4 to 20)
 3. reward
-(1) +1: latency is below 1.5 seconds (hard threshold)
+3.1 +1: latency is below 1.5 seconds (hard threshold)
-(2) +2: latency is below 0.75 seconds (soft threshold)
+3.2 +2: latency is below 0.75 seconds (soft threshold)
+3.3 +5: finishing every 10 steps
-(3) +10: latency of last 10 steps with non-missing value is below 1 second
+3.4 +10: latency of last 10 eventtime with non-missing value is below 1 second
 4. early termination
-latency for any 3 steps in each episode is higher than 2.5 seconds --> terminate this episode, then go to next episode
+latency for any 3 steps in each episode is higher than 2.5 seconds --> terminate this episode, then go to next one
 5. run 200 episodes 50 steps for each episode
 6. change tau within [5,1] ([10,3] to [5,1])